Tyson Fury: Professional wrestling

 Fury made an appearance in an angle on WWE's debut of SmackDown on Fox on 4 October 2019.
 Appearing as a fan, he stared down Braun Strowman during his match, and Strowman later threw one of his opponents, Dolph Ziggler, at Fury.
 After the match, Fury jumped the barricade, but was stopped by security.
-On 11 October, it was confirmed that Fury and Strowman would have a match at WWE Crown Jewel.
+On 11 October, it was confirmed that Fury and Strowman would have a match at WWE Crown Jewel in Saudi Arabia.
 At Crown Jewel on 31 October, Fury defeated Strowman via countout.
 Fury reportedly earned £11.9 million ($15 million) for his participation.
-Fury later made an appearance on the 8 November episode of SmackDown at the Manchester Arena, shaking hands with Strowman and suggesting they form a tag team together before both being challenged by the B-Team (Bo Dallas and Curtis Axel), who they left laying in the ring.
+Fury later made an appearance on an episode of SmackDown on 8 November at the Manchester Arena, shaking hands with Strowman and suggesting they form a tag team together before both being challenged by the B-Team (Bo Dallas and Curtis Axel), who they left laying in the ring.